 Yes, we do.

 After playing music together for almost fifteen years, during which time we never recorded anything more sophisticated than lo-fi basement tapes, in 2006 we finally completed our self-titled debut CD.
-It’s available on CD Baby, where you can buy it or sample the songs.
+You can buy a digital copy through Amazon or various other sites if you have a grudge against Amazon.

 Q: What about this rock opera you’re always going on about?
 Any recordings of that?